quinn-diesel/Tic-Tac-Toe/README.md

   Simple game of Tic Tack Toe.

-  The document is divided into the global varaible object and the DOM maniuplation.
+  The document is divided into the global variable objects and the DOM manipulation.

   The basic idea of the global variables is to set the game, store the final check for the variations.

+  The

 ## What I learned